MicrosoftDocs/Viva/Viva/insights/org-team-insights/employee-wellbeing.md

 #### Insights

-For **Help employees disconnect**, the **Employee wellbeing** tab provides a percentage insight that shows how many employees collaborate outside of their set working hours for more than three hours per week and a visual insight that shows average weekly time spent collaborating after hours.
+For **Help employees disconnect**, the **Employee wellbeing** page provides a percentage insight that shows how many employees collaborate outside of their set working hours for more than three hours per week and a visual insight that shows average weekly time spent collaborating after hours.

 Here's some information about how those metrics are calculated: